-Wealth and Personal Banking Our WPB business segment provides a range of banking and wealth products and services to individuals and entities through our wealth centers, online channels as well as dedicated relationship managers and centralized teams.
+Wealth and Personal Banking Our WPB business segment provides a range of banking and wealth products and services to individuals and entities through our wealth centers and online channels as well as dedicated relationship managers and centralized teams.
 Banking and certain exempt securities services are provided through HSBC Bank USA, brokerage and investment advisory services and annuities are provided through our affiliate HSI and additional insurance products are offered through the bank's subsidiary, HSBC Insurance Agency (USA) Inc. These services include asset-driven services, such as credit and lending; liability-driven services, such as deposit taking; and account services and fee- or commission-driven services, such as investment advisory and securities brokerage; as well as the sale of certain third-party insurance solutions.
 WPB is focused on growing its wealth and banking business in key urban centers with strong international connectivity across the United States, including New York City, Los Angeles, San Francisco, Seattle, Miami and Washington, D.C.
 WPB serves globally connected affluent, high net worth and ultra-high net worth individuals and entities with a focus on multi-generational families, business executives and entrepreneurs who require sophisticated solutions to help meet their most complex needs domestically and abroad, with many customers sourced in collaboration with our other business lines.
 WPB works with these customers to provide tailored, coordinated and innovative ways to manage and preserve wealth while seeking to optimize returns by offering a wide range of products and services, including banking, liquidity management, investment services, custody, tailored lending, trust and fiduciary services, insurance, family wealth and philanthropy advisory services.

 Commercial Banking The goal of our CMB business segment is to be the banking partner of choice for international businesses building on our rich heritage, international capabilities and customer relationships to enable global connectivity.
 CMB strives to execute this vision and strategy by focusing on key markets with high concentrations of international connectivity.
-Our CMB segment serves the markets through three client groups, notably Large Corporate, Middle Market and Business Banking.
+Our CMB segment serves the markets through three client groups, notably Corporate, Business Banking and Innovation Banking.
 Supporting our three client groups is our International Subsidiary Banking team, which provides solutions to international subsidiaries operating in the United States.
 We also have a specialized Commercial Real Estate group, which focuses on selective business opportunities in markets where we have strong portfolio expertise.
+Our Innovation Banking team supports a broad range of innovation economy companies across all stages of growth in technology, life sciences, and healthcare, and their investors.
+Through the HSBC Group's global network of specialist expertise and capabilities, we are connecting innovation centers like Boston, New York and the San Francisco Bay area, with start-up innovation hubs like Israel, the United Kingdom ("U.K.") and Hong Kong.

 This structure allows us to align our resources in order to efficiently deliver suitable products and services based on our clients' needs and abilities.
-Global Payments Solutions ("GPS"), Global Trade and Receivables Finance ("GTRF"), Lending and Transaction Management, Global Banking and Markets and Securities Services are key product groups with which CMB partners to deliver the global connections and related products and services required by customers.
+Global Payments Solutions ("GPS"), Global Trade Solutions ("GTS"), Lending and Transaction Management, Global Banking and Markets and Securities Services are key product groups with which CMB partners to deliver the global connections and related products and services required by customers.
 Whether it is through commercial centers or via HSBCnet, our online banking channel, CMB provides customers with the products and services needed to grow their businesses internationally and delivers those products and services through its relationship managers who operate within a robust, customer focused compliance and risk culture, and collaborate across HSBC Group to capture a larger percentage of a relationship.